 - Use and maintenance of the OiRA tool (2018)

 - Joint statement on the impact of digitalisation on employment in the Cleaning and Facility Services Industry (2019)

-Since 1987, the EFCI has been publishing once every two years the “EFCI Survey” on the state of the European cleaning sector, providing an in-depth look on the sector.
+Since 1987, the EFCI has been publishing the “EFCI Report” on the state of the European cleaning sector, providing an in-depth look on the sector.
 It focuses on market development and employment trends and makes relevant comparisons between the studied countries.
-The EFCI Survey is the only available analysis at European level offering research-based statistical and factual information about the European cleaning industry.
+The EFCI Report is the only available analysis at European level offering research-based statistical and factual information about the European cleaning industry.

-The EFCI and UNI-Europa have developed a guide for private and public organisations awarding contracts for public services.
+With the support of the European Commission, the EFCI and UNI-Europa developed a guide for private and public organisations awarding contracts for public services which was presented in May 2017.
 The Guide assists buyers in their tendering process by guiding them through elaboration of tenders and developing the criterion that lead to the selection of quality services and the benefits attached to them.
 The Guide was developed with the financial support of the European Commission and in the framework of the European Social Dialogue.

 The Guide aims at raising awareness about the consequences of selecting lowest bids instead of best value.
 The focus on price in cleaning services bids can lead to the creation of unfair competition among employers, which can contribute to adverse conditions for cleaners.
 Equally, lowest bidders may not be respecting wage legislation, social contributions or tax obligations.

 The EFCI is currently implementing the project “SK-Clean: New skills and training for the cleaning industry”.
 The project reunites the sector’s training experts from across Europe to identify the key challenges and best practices to accompany the industry through a successful digital transition.